The Circulatory System

 Promote good posture

-By stimulating cyclic muscle contractions for better blood circulation
+Stimulating cyclic muscle contractions for better blood circulation

 Prevent stiffness in your joints